-Bought faulty goods?
+Have you bought faulty goods?
 Paid for something that never arrived?
-As a consumer, you have a right to complain.
+As a consumer, you have the right to complain.

 - give information to consumers and businesses